Ashish265/Machine-learning/README.md

 1 - Decision Tree classifier:

-In this project we use Decision tree algorithm to predict the
+In this project we will see how decision trees work by implementing a decision tree in sklearn to predict the chance of survival for Titanic Dataset.

+2 - Naive Bayes:

+In this project we will built a spam classifier to classify the email as spam or ham.